The late Rob Drysdale cranking at Gloria's probabl...

 Gloria's is best in the spring and fall, but it is easy to chase shade in the summer, and many of the problems outside the caves dry quickly in the winter.

 From downtown Flagstaff: Take San Francisco St. north through downtown until it intercepts Forest Ave.
-Make a right on Forest, pass Buffalo Park on the left (at some point Forest Ave. turns into Cedar), then make a left on West St. (there is a stoplight with a Safeway shopping center here.)
-Turn left on Paradise Rd. and park at the end of the cul-de-sac, careful not to block any driveways or mailboxes (this is a neighborhood, be respectful of the residents.)
+Make a right on Forest, pass Buffalo Park on the left (here Forest Ave. turns into Cedar), then make a left on West St. (there is a stoplight with a Safeway shopping center here.)
+Turn left on Paradise Rd. and park at the end of the cul-de-sac, careful not to block any driveways or mailboxes.
 Walk through the fence and navigate the maze of trails, trending generally toward the base of Mt.
 Elden.
 Look for a silver metal pipe sticking out of the ground that marks a trail straight to the boulders.
 Approach about 5 minutes.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Gloria's:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Gloria's:

 Featured Route For Gloria's

 Colin Cox on An old project on the left side of th...

 From: Flagstaff, AZ